-Each student’s program must be approved by the faculty advisor, the advisory committee, and the DGS. the program embodies the student’s educational goals and should be a thoughtful and coherent list of courses with an identifiable theme.
+Each student’s program must be approved by the faculty advisor, the advisory committee and the director of graduate studies (DGS).
+The program embodies the student’s educational goals and should provide a thoughtful and coherent list of courses with an identifiable theme.

 3. Requirements by Numbering

-No 800- or 900-level courses, or the courses offered by the Mining Engineering Department that are numbered below 500 level may be credited toward the master’s degree.
+No 800- or 900-level courses, or the courses offered by the Department of Mining Engineering numbered below the 500 level may be credited toward the master’s degree.

-A candidate for the master’s degree may credit toward degree requirements any 500-, 600- or 700-level courses; also, non-mining courses at the 400-level with the G-suffix may be counted toward the minor.
+A candidate for the master’s degree may credit toward degree requirements any 500-, 600- or 700-level courses; also, non-mining courses at the 400-level with the G-suffix may be counted toward the master’s degree.

 In addition, the following limitations apply: